Skip to content

 TL;DR

-- Problem: Fine-tuned model sounded like me but confabulated personal facts.
+• Problem: The fine-tuned model sounded like me but confabulated personal facts.

-- Tried embeddings of my past conversations, resumes, essays — too slow and over-retrieved irrelevant context.
+• Tried embeddings of my past conversations, resumes, and essays.
+Too slow, and it kept pulling in irrelevant context.

-- Tried two agents (file-search agent + reply agent) — doubled latency and tokens, barely better answers.
+• Tried two agents (file-search agent + reply agent), which doubled latency and tokens for barely better answers.

 What was broken after Part 2

-The model that came back from gpt-4o-2024-08-06 fine-tuning felt eerily right on style — slang, rhythm, abbreviations all mine.
-But when someone asked "where does Omar go to school" or "what does Omar think about X," the model would either make something up or repeat a detail from a random old message.
+The model that came back from gpt-4o-2024-08-06 fine-tuning felt eerily right on style: slang, rhythm, abbreviations all mine.
+But when someone asked "where does Omar go to school" or "what does Omar think about X," it would either make something up or repeat a detail from some random old message.
 It sounded like me in tone and nothing like me in substance.

 Style without memory is a party trick, not a chatbot.